Travel Abroad Planning Deadlines

-At least 8 weeks prior to the trip, the student organizers need to meet with the staff from the Global Engagement Office and Center for Student Leadership to view a presentation about safety and travel within the country of destination.
-This meeting will also be time to review other necessary steps your organization needs to take to prepare for the trip.
+Prior to departure date, all participants of the trip need to meet with their CSL advisor to view a presentation about safety and travel within the country of destination.
+This meeting will also be time to review other necessary steps your student organization needs to take to prepare for the trip.

 Safety Labels for Passports